Beth28/Reconstructing-Daily-Covid-Infection-rates-from-Daily-Deaths-International-Comparison/README.md

 * functions_for_complex contains the functions for fitting and plotting the complex model, and is sourced by complex_model.R

+* simple_model.R contains ... takes less than 30 mins to run in its entirity

 * Data contains all the data used in the code

 * Figures contains all figures produced by the code